This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 • First Aid Kit: A basic first aid kit is always a good addition to your packing list.
 Include essentials such as adhesive bandages, pain relievers, antiseptic wipes, and any necessary personal medications.

-• Outdoor Essentials: Depending on your plans, consider bringing hiking gear such as sturdy footwear, backpacks, trekking poles, and insect repellent.
-If you’re planning to explore the park’s trails, ensure you have appropriate gear for your chosen activities.
+• Outdoor Essentials: Depending on whether you will do some short hikes along the way, consider bringing hiking gear such as sturdy footwear, backpacks, trekking poles, and insect repellent.

 Glacier National Park Going-to-the-Sun Road Map